-This position fulfills a temporary role on the human resources team in the Dean’s Office which oversees human resources across all departments and programs within the school.
-This project will provide additional support to the HR team while assessment of the long term needs is conducted.
+The School of Public Health has an outstanding full-time opportunity for a HR Administrative Specialist.
+This position fulfills a critical role on the human resources team in the Dean’s Office which oversees human resources across all departments and programs within the school.
 This position is expected to routinely provide a wide range of support for the HR team, HR Managers within the departments, and faculty and staff across the school.
 This position provides critical support to remain in compliance with University rules and regulations, the Faculty Code and the School’s policies and procedures.
 This position will work closely with the Vice Dean for Faculty Affairs, Assistant Dean for Finance and Administration, Director of Human Resources and the HR Manager on Human Resources activities within the Office of the Dean as well as Department HR Managers.

 Job responsibilities include but are not limited to:

 Manage the annual faculty renewal and reappointment process for SPH in partnership with the HR Manager.

 Review and track required materials for processing, ensuring timeliness and compliance with faculty code

 Manage the initial review of promotion packets (both regular and non-mandatory) ensuring required materials meet UW Academic Personnel.
 Plays a critical role in the multi-tiered review process for promotion/award of tenure packets that include HR Manager, Director of HR, Faculty Council and the Dean